jsfehler/pytest-splinter4/README.rst

 * splinter_screenshot_encoding
     Encoding of the `html` `screenshot` on test failure.
 UTF-8 by default.

-* splinter_screenshot_getter_html
-    Function to get browser html screenshot.
-By default, it saves `browser.html` with given path and `splinter_screenshot_encoding` encoding.

-* splinter_screenshot_getter_png
-    Function to get browser image (png) screenshot.
-By default, it calls `browser.save_sceenshot` with given path.

-* splinter_driver_executable
-    Filesystem path of the webdriver executable.
-    This fixture gets the value from the command-line option `splinter-webdriver-executable` (see below).

 * splinter_browser_class
     Class to use for browser instance.